zynapselink/dslite/README.md

 ## 🚀 Quick Start

-Here is a basic example of how to use `DSLite`:
+Here is a basic example of how to use `DSLite` as a library:

 ```javascript
 // example.js